videlicet/videlicet/README.md

 # Hello

-Hi, I'm Christoph, an aspiring software developer.
+I'm Christoph, an aspiring software developer with a background in linguistics.

 <br/>